 The Production and Exchange of Lithic Artifacts during Late Prehistory in Europe

-Dr. Petranka Nedelcheva-Megala.
+Dr. Petranka Nedelcheva-Megalla.
 This project is a comparative study of the lithic industries in Europe during the Neolithic, Chalcolithic and early Bronze Age.
 The focal points of this study are an examination of chipped stone assemblages from Western Europe stored in The Field Museum, compared to lithic collections Dr. Nedelcheva has studied from Anatolia and the Southern Balkans, and lithic technology syntheses of production chains for different time periods and geographic areas.

 2012 POSTDOC Projects